Itinerary

 It’s usually more cost-effective to exchange some money into euros before you arrive.
 However, you can also find reasonable rates at local banks and currency exchange kiosks in Lisbon.

-Are credit and debit cards widely accepted?
+Are credit and debit cards widely accepted in Lisbon?

 Do I need to carry my passport to exchange money?

-What are the working hours for banks?
+What are the working hours for banks in Lisbon?